 The shaft of the spear of anti-entropic progress, is education combined with the fostering of Classical culture.
-However, to get the shaft through the target efficiently, we must put a sharp point on the spear.
+However, to get the shaft through the target effiFIGURE 12 U.S. Manufacturing Investment and Employment ciently, we must put a sharp point on the spear.
 The best choice of point is what is called an economically broadly based "crash science-driver program," as typified by the pre-1966 phase of President Kennedy's manned Moon landing program.

-I explain a few crucial points respecting such a muchneeded "crash science-driver program" for the world today.
+I explain a few crucial points respecting such a much-needed "crash science-driver program" for the world today.